 1. A ton of interesting sites

-One of the reasons to move to Florida is his society.
+One of the reasons to move and live in Florida is his society.
 It is deeply rooted in fantastic theme parks, space exploration, beach holidays and sun-inspired entertainment.

 The lure of Disneyland, Universal, Legoland, Dinosaur World, Daytona 500, and other theme parks is an ode to the enchantment that Florida brings.
 The beach towns are a Mecca to tourists as they exude a super-cool atmosphere that stretches wide across the state.